rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 This document should fulfill the following requirements:

-- Ability to encrypt session recording data at rest in long term storage and during any intermediate disk writes.
+- Encrypting session recording data at rest in long term storage and during any intermediate disk writes.
-- Ability to replay encrypted sessions using the web UI.
+- Replay of encrypted sessions using the web UI and `tsh`.
-- Ability to guard decryption using key material from an HSM or other supported keystore.
+- Support sourcing key material directly from an HSM or other supported keystore.
-- Support for multiple auth servers using different HSM/KMS backends.
+- All auth servers in a cluster should be able to replay session recordings even if they did not encrypt them.
 - An encryption algorithm suitable for this workload.

 ### Encryption Algorithm

-This RFD assumes the usage of [age](https://github.com/FiloSottile/age), which was chosen for its provenance, simplicity, and focus on strong cryptography defaults without requiring customization.
+This document proposes [age](https://github.com/FiloSottile/age) as the encryption format for session recordings.
+It was chosen for its provenance, simplicity, and focus on strong cryptography defaults without requiring customization.
 The formal spec can be found [here](https://age-encryption.org/v1).
-Officially supported key algorithms are limited to X25519 (recommended by the spec), Ed25519, and RSA.
-Support for other algorithms would either have to be requested from the upstream or manually implemented as a custom plugin.
+Officially supported key wrapping algorithms are limited to X25519, Ed25519, and RSA.
+Support for other algorithms requires implementing a custom plugin or requesting modifications from the upstream.
 The algorithms employed by `age` are not currently compatible with FIPS, which means configuring encrypted sessions while in FIPS mode will result in failed startup.

 Below is a high level diagram showing how `age` encryption and decryption work:
 ![age diagram](assets/0127-age-high-level.png)